Brought to you by:

 Ready for the ultimate Irish adventure?
 It’s time to explore the magical 2,500km coastal route known as the Wild Atlantic Way.

 The Wild Atlantic Way is Ireland’s biggest success story in recent years.
 And a quick scroll through the Wild Atlantic Way hashtag (#wildatlanticway) on Instagram will have you daydreaming and drooling at your desk.
-Go explore the stunning nine coastal counties along this 2,500km route that is filled with dazzling scenery, rugged landscapes, wild weather and once in a lifetime experiences.
-This is everything you need to know for your Wild Atlantic Way adventure.
+Recently, Outsider headed on a road trip along a section of this magical coastline.
+It left us feeling extremely lucky to have such amazing landscapes in our country.
+Here is everything you need to know for your own Wild Atlantic Way adventure.

 Wild Atlantic Way: Route